Immigration Legal Services

-Check out the May 2014 Pro Bono Project Newsletter!
+Check out the most recent Pro Bono Project Newsletter!

 Catholic Charities of Baltimore Immigration Legal Services would appreciate any recent editions of books/materials for our modest law library.
 As you plan for your annual law library updates, please consider donating the outgoing/older editions to us.

 These materials would be very much appreciated in our work and would make helpful additions to our library.
 Please mail to 430 S. Broadway, 3rd floor, Baltimore, MD 21231.